Blue-Beaker/mte_patches/README.md

 Prevent IC2 keybinds in GUIs.
 Fixes jetpack being activated when pressing jump with the inventory open.
 #### LAN message fix
 Fixes a bug that on a LAN server, all IC2 messages are sent to the host, instead of the player that should receive the message.

+#### Server message fix
+Some IC2 messages can cause stack overflow exceptions on dedicated server.
+This fixes them.
+(This fix can't be disabled due to how mixin works)

 ### Thermal Series
 #### Fuzzy NBT Recycling